travis-ci/docs-travis-ci-com/foundation/faq.md

 implementation details.

-In order to make sure we will continue to pursue both of these interrelated but in praxis not always identical purposes we decided to establish the Travis Foundation as an entity separate from the company.
+In order to make sure we will continue to pursue both of these interrelated but in praxis not always identical purposes we decided to establish Travis Foundation as a non-profit foundation separate from the company.

 ### Will Travis CI GmbH still support development of the Travis CI platform?